Ocr'd Text:

 Rohan de Saram was born in Ceylon, but came at an

 early age to Europe, studying cello in Italy.
-His highly

 successful concert career has included several world tours.